-Before leaving this place, we wish to conduct our readers to one spot where, perhaps, of all others, the finest view of the waterfalls can be seen, and that is along the railway tract that lies at the back of Mr. Zimmerman's house, until an open spot is reached near a small reservoir, immediately above the Falls, and as we feel that our language is too poor to give any adequate idea of the grandeur of the sight before us, we will take the liberty of reprinting the actual words in which that greatest of living writers, Mr. Charles Dickens, clothed his thoughts and feelings on his first visit to Niagara, twenty-eight years ago, and which, even now, with eight and twenty years' additional experience, he could not improve upon, either in force or poetic sentiment :-
+Before leaving Niagara, we wish to conduct our readers to one spot on the Canadian side, where perhaps of all others, the finest view of the waterfalls can be seen, and that is along the railway track that lies at the back of Mr. Zimmerman's house, until an open spot is reached near a small reservoir immediately above the

+Falls, and as we feel that our language is too poor to give any adequate idea of the grandeur of the sight before us, we will take the liberty of reprinting the actual words in which that great writer, Mr. Charles Dickens, clothed his thoughts and feelings on his first visit to Niagara, twenty-eight years ago, and which, even now, could not be improved upon, either in force or poetic sentiment:-

-"When we were seated in the little ferry-boat, and were crossing "the swollen river immediately before both cataracts, I began to "feel what it was: but I was in a manner stunned, and unable to "comprehend the vastness of the scene.
-It was not until I came "on Table Rock and looked-Great Heaven-on what a fall of "Then, when I felt how near to my Creator I was standing, the first effect, and the enduring one-instant and lasting-of the tremendous spectacle was Peace.
-Peace of Mind-Tranquillity calm recollections of the Dead : Great thoughts of Eternal Rest and Happiness-nothing of Gloom or Terror.
-Niagara was at once stamped upon my heart, an Image of Beauty to remain there clangeless and indelible until its pulses cease to beat forever.
+"When we were seated in the little ferry-boat, and were cross"ing the swollen river immediately before both cataracts, I began "to feel what it was; but I was in a manner stunned, and unable "to comprehend the vastness of the scene.
+It was not until I "came on Table Rock and looked-Great Heaven-on what a "fall of bright green water!-that it came upon me in its full "might and majesty.

+"Then, when I felt how near to my Creator I was standing, "the first effect, and the enduring one-instant and lasting-of "the tremendous spectacle, was Peace.
+Peace of Mind-Tran-"quility-calm recollections of the dead-Great Thoughts of "Eternal Rest and Happiness-nothing of Gloom or Terror.
+"Niagara was at once stamped upon my heart, an Image of "Beauty to remain there changeless and indelible until its pulses "cease to beat forever.

-"I never stirred in all that time from the Canadian side, whi-" ther I had gone at first.
-I never crossed the river again; for I "knew there were people on the other shore, and in such a place " it is natural to shun strange company.
-To wander to and fro all " day, and see the cataracts from all points of view, to stand upon " the edge of the great Horse-shoe Fall, marking the hurried water " gathering strength as it approached the verge, yet seeming, too, to " pause before it shot into the gulf below; to gaze from the river's " level up to the torrent as it came streaming down; to'climb the " neighboring heights and watch it through the trees, and see the " wreathing water in the Rapids hurrying on to take its fearful " plunge; to linger in the shadow of the solemn rocks three miles " below, watching the river as, stirred by no visible cause, it heaved " and eddied and awoke the echoes, being troubled yet, far down " beneath the surface, by its giant leap; to have Niagara before me, " lighted by the sun and by the moon, red in the day's decline and " gray as evening slowly fell upon it, to look upon it every day, " and wake up in the night, and hear its ceaseless voice-this was " enough.
+"I never stirred in all that time from the Canadian side, "whither I had gone at first.
+I never crossed the river again; for "I knew there were people on the other shore, and in such a "place it is natural to shun strange company.
+To wander to "and fro all day, and see the cataracts from all points of view, to "stand upon the edge of the great Horse-shoe Fall, marking the "hurried water gathering strength as it approached the verge, "yet seeming, too, to pause before it shot into the gulf below; to "gaze from the river's level up to the torrent as it came stream "ing down; to climb the neighboring heights and watch it "through the trees, and see the wreathing water in the Rapids "hurrying on to take its fearful plunge; to linger in the shadow "of the solemn rocks three miles below, watching the river as, "stirred by no visible cause, it heaved and eddied, and awoke

+"the echoes, being troubled yet, far down beneath the surface, "by its giant leap; to have Niagara before me, lighted by the "sun and by the moon, red in the day's decline and gray as even"ing slowly fell upon it, to look upon it every day, and wake up "in the night and hear its ceaseless voice-this was enough.